Commutative Algorithms Approximate the LLL-distribution: Introduction

-We give concrete applications of commutative algorithms showing new results for the problems of \emph{rainbow matchings, proper vertex coloring} and \emph{acyclic edge coloring}.
+In Section~\ref{Applicatia} we give concrete applications of commutative algorithms showing new results for the problems of \emph{rainbow matchings, list-coloring} and \emph{acyclic edge coloring}.
 Each application is chosen so that it demonstrates specific features of our results.

 The first application is in the space of matchings of a complete graph.
 We use this problem as an example that allows us to show how several byproducts of approximating the LLL-distribution can be applied in a black-box manner to a setting that is not captured either by the variable or the permutation setting, and for which we know~\cite{AIJACM,HV,Kolmofocs} how to design commutative algorithms that are perfectly compatible with the uniform measure over the state space.